 During the birth process, babies denied of oxygen may suffer hypoxic events, which means they do not receive enough oxygen to their brain.
 Meanwhile, there is also the potential that the infant does not get enough oxygen to the body, which is known as asphyxia.
 Either of these conditions can result in long-term medical consequences.

 In some cases, a mismanaged breech delivery can result in a loss of oxygen to your baby.
 Should the doctor have considered a caesarean section rather than a vaginal delivery?

 Cerebral Palsy and Medical Malpractice

-If your child is diagnosed with any birth injury, including cerebral palsy, an experienced medical malpractice attorney will request the fetal monitoring strips for review by a doctor trained in labor and delivery.
+If your child is diagnosed with any birth injury, including cerebral palsy, an experienced medical malpractice attorney such as Anthony Carbone, will request the fetal monitoring strips to be review by a doctor trained in labor and delivery.

 Cerebral palsy in newborns has also been traced to maternal infections.
-Did the obstetrician fail to diagnosis something such as a blood infection in the mother?
-Did the mother have fever during labor?
+Did the obstetrician fail to diagnosis something such as:

 At the Law Offices of Anthony Carbone, we have three decades of experience advising clients on medical malpractice claims.
 Contact us to see how we can assist you.
 We look forward to meeting with you.